Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-5.md

 Continue the Hackernews clone GraphQL tutorial.

-- Complete the following chapters by the next class: `A Simple Mutation` and `Adding a Database`
+- Complete the following chapters by the next class: `Adding a Database`, `Connecting the Server and Database with Prisma Client`, and `Authentication`

 ## Resources